gleisonkz/nlw5-ng-podcastr/README-US.md

 🌐 FrontEnd

-Open the command prompt in the project directory at angular-todo-list/front-end, and execute the following commands:
+Open the command prompt in the project directory at ng-podcastr, and execute the following commands:

 <details>
   <summary><i>with <b>npm</b></i></summary>